WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Exercise3"></a>
 ###Exercise 3: Understanding the Windows Azure Storage Abstractions ###

-This sample application is comprised of 5 Views, one for each CRUD operation (Create, Read, Update, Delete) and one to list all the entities from the Table storage.
+This sample application is comprised of five Views, one for each CRUD operation (Create, Read, Update, Delete) and one to list all the entities from the Table storage.
 In this exercise, you will update the MVC application actions to perform operations against each storage service (Table, Blob and Queue) using **Windows Azure SDK v2.0**.

 <a name="Ex3Task1" />
 #### Task 1 - Configuring Storage Account in the Cloud Project ####